Top 10 Zips with Highest Foreclosure Rates in 2022

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of West Virginia to supplement state, tribal and local response efforts in areas affected by severe storms, flooding, landslides, and mudslides from August 14-15, 2022.
+FEMA has issued a Major Disaster Declaration for the state of Alabama to supplement state, tribal and local response efforts in areas affected by severe storms, straight-line winds, and tornadoes on January 12, 2023.
 The following areas have been approved for assistance:

 Public Assistance: